What are American Options?

 An American Call option allows the holder of the option the right to ask for the delivery of the security or stock anytime between the execution date and the expiration date when the price of the assets shoots above the strike price.
 In an American Call option, the strike price does not change throughout the contract.

-ABC Inc has been doing good business since the past 2 quarters and you are convinced that the stock price will go above the current market price of $150 per share.
+ABC Inc has been doing good business for the past two quarters, and you are convinced that the stock price will go above the current market price of $150 per share.
 The contract consists of 100 shares.

 Strike = $160